 As previously noted in this document, Rhode Island legislation (RIGL§ 16.22.32) requires that LEAs adopt high quality curriculum materials in English language arts, mathematics, and science and technology, primarily using curriculum reviews by EdReports.
 Although this law does not currently name social studies, it is expected that LEAs adopt high quality curriculum for all the core subjects.
-EdReports does not review social studies curricula, therefore, RIDE has developed a Rhode Island Social Studies Review Tool for Selecting High Quality Curriculum Materials along with a review protocol outlined in the Rhode Island Guide for Assessing Curriculum Materials in Social Studies for High Quality for LEAs to use when reviewing core social studies curriculum.
+EdReports does not review social studies curricula, therefore, RIDE has developed a Rhode Island Social Studies Review Tool for Selecting High Quality Curriculum Materials along with a review protocol outlined in the Rhode Island Guide for Assessing Curriculum Materials in Social Studies for High Quality for LEAs to use when reviewing core and supplemental social studies curriculum.
 The Review Tool was developed using the criteria listed earlier in this section under "Social Studies High Quality Curriculum."
+RIDE has also conducted statesupported reviews of core curriculum materials to provide reports to help LEAs make their adoption decisions.
+Materials reviewed by RIDE were submitted by vendors through a Request for Curriculum.
+Review teams were formed through an application process and were comprised of Rhode Island educators from throughout the state.
+LEAs are not required to select materials that have been reviewed through RIDE's review process.
+Social studies curriculum review reports can be found on the social studies landing page of RIDE's website.

-In addition to RIDE's upcoming review of core social studies curricula, Johns Hopkins School of Education has recently developed a Knowledge Map for Social Studies and have published reports of core and supplemental curricula that they reviewed including strengths, recommendations, and heat maps based on their knowledge domains.
+In addition to RIDE's review of core social studies curricula, Johns Hopkins School of Education has recently developed a Knowledge Map for Social Studies and have published reports of core and supplemental curricula that they reviewed including strengths, recommendations, and heat maps based on their knowledge domains.
 The Massachusetts Department of Elementary and Secondary Education (MA DESE) has also published reviews of core curricula for K-5 and grade 8.
 MA DESE has similar content in their History and Social Science Framework and LEAs may find some of their review notes relevant.
 Refer to their Curricular Materials Landscape Review: K-5 Social Studies and Curricular Materials Guide: Grade 8 Civics.
 Please keep in mind that the MA DESE history and social science framework is not a one-to-one match with Rhode Island's Social Studies Standards.